SkylineCommunications/dataminer-docs/connector-help/connector_help/RGB_Networks_TransAct_Packager.md

 This page allows you to update the Packager.

-The upload file must be located in the following Dataminer Documents folder: "*Documents/RGB Networks TransAct Packager/\[Element Name\]/Update*".
+The upload file must be located in the following DataMiner Documents folder: "*Documents/RGB Networks TransAct Packager/\[Element Name\]/Update*".

-You will need to specify the **Username** and **Password** of a Dataminer user.
+You will need to specify the **Username** and **Password** of a DataMiner user.
 In order to do this, it is recommended to create a user with minimal rights, dedicated to this task (e.g. Update/Update).

 ### Syslog Servers